tmd913/bamazon-node/README.md

 Customers are able to view a table of available products and buy a specified quantity of one of those products.

+### Customer viewing products and buying new product

 ![Customer Screenshot](https://github.com/tmd913/bamazon-node/blob/master/screenshot5.png)

 ## Manager